Tensor Networks for Probabilistic Sequence Modeling: Introduction

 We further show that u-MPS models are endowed with surprising generative capabilities closely tied to the structure of regular expressions (regex).
-While standard autoregressive models are constrained to generate sequences in a stream-like fashion, we find that u-MPS permit many different forms of sampling, which are in one-to-one correspondence with regular expressions $R$.
+While standard autoregressive models are constrained to generate sequences in a stream-like fashion conditioned on some prompt, we find that u-MPS can sample from a wide variety of distributions defined by conditioning regular expressions $R$.
 Our sampling algorithm efficiently produces unbiased samples from the probability distribution learned by the u-MPS, conditioned on the output sequence matching a given regular expression $R$.
+Standard autoregressive sampling follows from the choice $R = p\Sigma^*$ (for $p$ a prefix string and $\Sigma^*$ the regex matching all sequences), but other special cases include fill-in-the-blank sampling ($R = p\Sigma^*s$, for suffix $s$), as well as the generation of samples constrained to contain some target phrase $t$ ($R=\Sigma^*t\Sigma^*$).

-For example, letting $\Sigma^*$ denote regex matching all sequences over an alphabet $\Sigma$, and $p, s$ a given prefix and suffix, the choices $R = \Sigma^*$ and $R = p\Sigma^*s$ respectively generate standard autoregressive-style sampling and fill-in-the-blank sampling, where a missing subsequence is inferred from the bidirectional context of $p$ and $s$.
-Sampling with more general regex permits the generation of sequences with rich internal structure, a capability with particular promise for many practical tasks (e.g., automatic code generation).
-Experiments on several synthetic text datasets show strong generalization capabilities, with the u-MPS able to successfully infer the structure of strings of significantly longer length than those used for training.
+Besides permitting the generation of sequences with rich internal structure, these techniques enable novel forms of regularization, where a u-MPS model can be penalized or incentivized during training to generate strings matching some target pattern.
+Such regularization can be applied in a variety of challenging tasks, including automatic code generation and mitigating gender bias in language models.
+Experiments on synthetic and real structured text datasets confirm these novel parallelism, sampling, and regularization benefits, and show u-MPS able to successfully generalize non-local correlations present in small strings to sequences of significantly greater length.

-\paragraph{Summary of Contributions} We give the first implementation of a u-MPS in probabilistic sequence modeling, and identify several surprising properties of this model\footnote{The code used to produce our results can be found at \url{https://github.com/jemisjoky/umps_code}.}.
+\paragraph{Summary of Contributions} We give the first implementation of a u-MPS for probabilistic sequence modeling, and uncover several remarkable capabilities of this model\footnote{The code used to produce our results can be found at \url{https://github.com/jemisjoky/umps_code}.}.
 The absence of nonlinear activation functions in the u-MPS allows us to utilize a parallel evaluation method during training and inference.
-We also introduce a flexible recursive sampling algorithm for the u-MPS whose capabilities generalize those of essentially all sampling methods based on neural networks.
-We expect these contributions to open significant new research directions in the design of sequential generative models, with language modeling being a particularly promising domain.
+We develop new techniques linking the structure of u-MPS ``transfer operators'' to that of regular expressions, which in turn enables a flexible recursive sampling algorithm and novel forms of regularization for the u-MPS.
+We expect these techniques to open up significant new research directions in the design of sequential generative models, with language modeling being a particularly promising domain.